-Sentiment analysis is the interpretation and classification of emotions (positive, negative, and neutral) within text data using text analysis and natural language processing techniques.
+Sentiment analysis is the interpretation and classification of emotions in the feedback.
+The emotions could be positive, negative & neutral.
+Text analysis and natural language processing techniques help us measure emotion.

 |“You are sometimes result-oriented.
 But more often the objectives are not met”||NEGATIVE|

 |“You are sometimes result-oriented.
 You can become better if you set clear objectives for your team members.
 Also please keep an eye on the performance dashboard for better tracking of Objectives”||NEUTRAL|

 |“You are sometimes result-oriented.
 You can become better if you set clear objectives for your team members.
 Also please keep an eye on the performance dashboard for better tracking of Objectives.
 These corrective actions will bring very good success for you.”||POSITIVE|

 Does the sentiment indicate the performance of the employee?